AstarNetwork/astar-docs/docs/integrations/indexers/subquery.md

 docker-compose pull && docker-compose up
 ```

-### Exploring collected data
+### Exploring indexed data

-After you run `docker-compose`, SubQuery supports GraphiQL playground to explore indexed data.
+After you run `docker-compose`, SubQuery supports GraphiQL playground to explore the indexed data.
 You can explore the data by sending GraphQL queries at `http://localhost:3000`

 ![4](img/4.png)